namish-shankar/BitcoinModel/README.md

 -----------------------------------------------------------------------------------------------------------------------

-this Python script that shows how you can:
+this Python script shows how you can:

 1. Take a raw Bitcoin transaction and make a TXID out of it
 2. Sign it using ECDSA (that elliptic curve thing Bitcoin uses)